• 简体中文

 • Lung-on-Chip: simulate the vascular compartment of lung-on-chip models.

-• Microfluidic chip: For this application note, we used the BeonChip Be-flow microfluidic chip (Fig. 1).
-The Omi is a versatile tool that could be used with any kind of commercially available chip, as well as homemade chips.
-The channels of the chip are coated with fibronectin protein to enhance cell adhesion (check PDF file for detailed protocol).
+• Microfluidic chip: BeonChip Be-flow [link to product] microfluidic chip (Fig. 1) was used.
+The channels of the chip are coated with fibronectin protein to enhance cell adhesion.
+To learn more about coating densities, check PDF file for detailed protocol.

-• Human umbilical vein endothelial cell culture and seeding: Human Umbilical Vein Endothelial Cells (HUVECs) were sourced from (Lonza, Basel, Switzerland,).
-They were cultured in Endothelial Cell Growth Medium-2 at 37 ◦C and 5% CO2 up to 7 passages.
-Detailed protocol is to be found in the PDF.
+• Human umbilical vein endothelial cell culture and seeding: Human Umbilical Vein Endothelial Cells (HUVECs) were sourced from (Lonza, Basel, Switzerland).
+They were cultured in Endothelial Cell Growth Medium-2 at 37 ◦C and 5% CO2 up to 7 passages (Lonza, Basel, Switzerland).

 • Omi setup: The Omi is an advanced automated OOC platform designed for precise liquid flow control in organ-on-chip applications.
 It is highly accurate and versatile and is compatible with a wide range of microfluidic chips, tubing and connectors.